bentake/bentake.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper, XSSR: Cross-Domain Self-Supervised Representative Selection for Efficient Annotation in Medical Image Segmentation, was accepted to the International Conference on Artificial Intelligence in Healthcare (AIiH 2026).
+Our paper, XSSR: Cross-Domain Self-Supervised Representative Selection for Efficient Annotation in Medical Image Segmentation, was accepted to AIiH 2026.